-Resource Allocation using Link State Propagation in OFDMA Femto Networks
+Resource Allocation in OFDMA Femto Networks

-Debalina Ghosh Department of Computer Science, University of California at Davis, Davis, CA 95616, debghosh@ucdavis.edu Prasant Mohapatra Department of Computer Science, University of California at Davis, Davis, CA 95616, prasant@cs.ucdavis.edu
+Debalina Ghosh Department of Computer Science, University of California at Davis, Davis, CA 95616, debghosh@ucdavis.edu Prasant Mohapatra

+Department of Computer Science,

+University of California at Davis,

+Davis, CA 95616,

+prasant@cs.ucdavis.edu

 Abstract-Femtocells offer many advantages in wireless networks such as improved cell capacity and coverage in indoor areas.
 As these femtocells can be deployed in an ad-hoc manner by different consumers in the same frequency band, the femtocells can interfere with each other.
 To fully realize the potential of the femtocells, it is necessary to allocate resources to them in such a way that interference is mitigated.
 We propose a distributed resource allocation algorithm for femtocell networks that is modelled after link-state routing protocols.
-Resource Allocation using Link State Propagation (RALP) consists of a graph formation stage, where individual femtocells build a view of the network, an allocation stage, where every femtocell executes an algorithm to assign OFDMA resources to all the femtocells in the network and local scheduling stage, where a femtocell assigns resources to all user equipments based on their throughput requirements.
+Resource Allocation using Link State Propagation (RALP) consists of a graph formation stage, where individual femtocells build a view of the network, and an allocation stage, where every femtocell executes an algorithm to assign OFDMA resources to all the femtocells in the network.
 Our evaluation shows that RALP performs better than existing femtocell resource allocation algorithms with respect to spatial reuse and satisfaction rate of required throughput.

-I. INTRODUCTION
+I. Introduction

 Wireless capacity has increased significantly due to reduced cell sizes and transmission distance, making it possible for wireless networks to support high data-rate applications.
 The infrastructure needed for reducing the cell size, namely the macro base stations, is expensive.
 One possible alternative is to deploy femtocells [1], that are short range, low cost and low powered base stations, in homes or offices.
 Femtocells can be deployed in ad-hoc manner by different consumers.
-Femtocells increase capacity and improve coverage by the short transmitreceive distance between base stations and users.
-This also improve macrocell reliability as some users are offloaded to femtocells, freeing up macrocell resources.
+Femtocells increase capacity and improve coverage by the short transmit-receive distance between base stations and users.
+This also help in improved macrocell reliability as some users are offloaded to femtocells, freeing up macrocell resources.